wolever/autorepr/README.rst

 if ``autounicode`` is asked to turn binary data into unicode), but the result is *undefined* and may not be desirable.

-Additional properties can be passed in as kwargs, which will be called with the instance as a parameter:
+Additional properties can be passed in as ``kwargs``, which will be called with the instance as a parameter:

 .. code:: python